Robert B. Silvers: Early career: 1950–1962

+New York Review

 During the 1962–63 New York City newspaper strike, when The New York Times and six other newspapers suspended publication, Hardwick, her husband Robert Lowell, and Jason and Barbara Epstein, saw an opportunity to introduce the sort of vigorous book review that Hardwick had imagined.
 Jason Epstein knew that book publishers would advertise their books in the new publication, since they had no other outlet for promoting new books.
 The group asked Silvers, who was still at Harper's, to edit the issue, and Silvers asked Barbara Epstein to co-edit it with him.
 Silvers and Epstein "became an inseparable double act", editing The New York Review of Books together for the next 43 years, until her death in 2006.
 Silvers continued as sole editor until his death in March 2017.
 In later years, he described his motivation for continuing to edit the Review: "I feel it's a fantastic opportunity – because of the freedom of it, because of the sense that there are marvelous, intensely interesting, important questions that you have a chance to try to deal with in an interesting way.
 That's an extraordinary opportunity in life.
 And you'd be crazy not to try and make the most of it."
 He said on another occasion: "We do what we want and don't try to figure out what the public wants."
-Asked in 2007 about who might succeed him as editor, Silvers replied: "It's not a question that's posing itself".
-In 2012, he added, "I can think of several people who would be marvelous editors."
+Asked in 2007 about who might succeed him as editor, Silvers replied: "It's not a question that's posing itself."